 sudo useradd -m -d /opt/tomcat -U -s /bin/false tomcat

-The above command will create a user and group with name “
+The above command will create a user and group with the name “

 tomcat” in your system.